 - Walking alone at night on the beach isn’t a good idea anywhere so don’t make a habit of it here.

 - Keep hydrated and avoid the midday sun.

-- Robberies have been reported on the Andedor Escenico and the stretch of beach between La Punta and Brisas de Zicatela so carry little cash with you when you go.
+- Robberies have been reported on the Andedor Escenico (currently closed for repairs) and the stretch of beach between La Punta and Brisas de Zicatela.
+So carry no valuables with you when you go.

 - Avoid driving at night, keep valuables hidden from view, keep a full tank of gas and carry a copy of your passport if you are travelling by vehicle.

 - When it comes to Puerto Escondido Mexico crime, avoid taking the overnight bus from Puerto Escondido to Mexico City.
 It passes through the state of Guerrero (listed by the U.S. State Department as one of Mexico’s most violent states) and a serious armed robberies have been reported.
 Airlines such as Viva Aerobus and Interjet are economical ways to get to Puerto Escondido.

 - Businesses can vary their hours without notice, construction or strikes can cause detours and some restaurants even change location each season.
 It’s always worth asking around before heading out.